 Although chiropractic is effective in providing patch-up or pain relief treatment, we have found correcting the spine offers long-term benefits.
-This is why our chiropractic office specializes in Principled Chiropractic care.
-Thanks to technological advances and new understanding of the spine and nervous system, we are now able to correct the spine and use pre- and post-x-rays to document this change.
+This is why our chiropractic office specializes in principled chiropractic care.
+Thanks to technological advances and a new understanding of the spine and nervous system, we are now able to correct the spine and use before and after x-rays to document this change.
 These changes are achieved through a series of specialized gentle adjustments.

-The task of the Chiropractor is to identify the underlying cause of a person’s health challenge and to correct it.
-A condition of the spine known as Vertebral Subluxation interferes with the bodies natural ability to heal itself.
-Principled Chiropractors locate Vertebral Subluxations, thoroughly analyze all of its components, design a specific program of adjustments and exercises to correct Vertebral Subluxations, and most importantly to help you and your family learn how to achieve a state of optimal health and how to maintain a healthy spine into the future.
+The task of the chiropractor is to identify the underlying cause of a person’s health challenge and to correct it.
+A condition of the spine known as vertebral subluxation interferes with the body’s natural ability to heal itself.
+A vertebral subluxation may sound complex, but it’s the technical way of saying there is a misalignment of the spinal column.
+Principled chiropractors locate vertebral subluxations, thoroughly analyze all of its components, design a specific program of adjustments and exercises to correct vertebral subluxations, and most importantly, help you and your family learn how to achieve a state of optimal health and how to maintain a healthy spine into the future.

-To fully appreciate and understand this difference and the importance of Principled care let’s start by looking at the difference between “symptoms” and “warning signs”.
+To fully appreciate and understand this difference and the importance of principled care, let’s start by looking at the difference between “symptoms” and “warning signs.”
 The difference is best understood through a simple comparison.
-If a person sprains their ankle and they experience pain in their ankle – this is a direct relationship.
+If a person sprains their ankle and they experience pain in their ankle, this is a direct relationship.
 The location of pain and the location of the injury are the same.
 This is a classic example of a symptom.
-However, if a person is suffering from heart disease and is experiencing pain into their left arm – there is likely nothing wrong with the left arm!
-This is a classic warning sign of a problem with the heart.
+However, if a person is suffering from heart disease and is experiencing pain into their left arm, there is likely nothing wrong with the left arm!
+But arm pain is a classic warning sign of heart problems.
 It would seem quite silly – even foolish – to spend a tremendous amount of energy and resources treating a person’s arm pain when the cause of this pain is coming from the heart.